ESSS/alfasim-sdk/docs/source/04_application_hooks.rst

 .. autofunction:: alfasim_sdk.hook_specs_gui.alfasim_configure_layers

-In order to complement the ``Hydrodynamic model`` customization, it's possible to inform to |alfasim| which phases (added from plugin or not) will have the state variables calculated by plugin.
+In order to complement the ``Hydrodynamic model`` customization, it's possible to inform |alfasim| which phases (added from plugin or not) will have the state variables calculated by plugin.

 .. autofunction:: alfasim_sdk.hook_specs_gui.alfasim_get_phase_properties_calculated_from_plugin